zzz945/public-blog/resume 2020.md

 Senior full stack engineer

 ## Why I am looking for a job
-I am currently a full stack engineer of Didi's takeaway project team, and I am the head of the R & D of the internal tool system.
+I am currently a full stack engineer of Didi's food project team, and I am the head of the R & D of the internal tool system.
 I am satisfied with the current work content and prospects.
 The reason for my job application is that I want to experience a more free and democratic culture.

 ## Personal information